 Recently I had the privilege of working with a group of UK charity and third sector CEOs, who had begun collaborating as a matter of urgency at the start of the pandemic.

-This blog post on their #NeverMoreNeeded website says:
+This blog post [now archived] on their #NeverMoreNeeded website said:

 “The CEOs of a number of sector infrastructure bodies and their respective policy and comms teams have been working in close partnership during the Covid-19 crisis to lobby government for recognition of the value of the sector and the services it provides, and to push for funding and support.
 This scope has widened to include working strands looking at different areas of activity that have been affected by the pandemic, including regulation, contracting and commissioning, volunteering, grants & foundations, comms and equalities issues.